-[Insert substantive reviewer's name]

-[Address, email and phone number]
+[Insert substantive reviewer's name] [Address, email and phone number]

-Special Project Types
+Appendix 9-4 Special Project Types

-If the RCS appraiser uses comparables from project categories that would not typically be suitable for use as comparables for multifamily rental housing, as outlined under Section 9-10.
+If the RCS appraiser uses comparables from project categories that would not typically be suitable for use as comparables for multifamily rental housing, as outlined under Section 910.
 C.4, the RCS appraiser must consult the guidance provided below.

-- 1. Cooperative Project (Co-Op): A Co-Op is a multi-unit project in which those who own the project actually own shares in the ownership of the overall project as a whole.
+- A. Cooperative Project (Co-Op): A Co-Op is a multi-unit project in which those who own the project actually own shares in the Ownership of the overall project as a whole.
 For the purposes of an RCS, the fact that the project is a co-op doesn't significantly affect the market rental rate of the subject and/or the comparable project.
-Depending on the market evaluation that is performed by the RCS appraiser, an adjustment may be justified for the ownership being a co-op but most likely it will have no effect on the concluded market rental rate. - 2.
-Elderly/Special Needs: An elderly or special needs project is different from traditional market rate projects because these projects typically include services offered at no extra cost to the tenant.
+Depending on the market evaluation that is performed by the RCS appraiser, an adjustment may be justified for the Ownership being a co-op but most likely it will have no effect on the concluded market rental rate. - Β. Elderly/Disabled: Housing designated for elderly families or families that include an individual with a disability are different from traditional market rate projects because these projects typically include services offered at no extra cost to the tenant.
 The mix of these services will vary widely among projects in each market as well as between different markets.
-Upon identification of an age-restricted or Special Needs project, the RCS appraiser should determine what extra services are provided (if any) and during the comparable selection process attempt to identify projects that offer similar services with the same restrictions as well as being in the defined market area.
-The preference in selection would be to go outside the market area and find comparable projects offering the same or similar services.
-If the Elderly/Special Needs project doesn't offer any services above and beyond a normal market rate project, then no adjustments would be required and the comparable selection could utilize traditional market rate projects for comparison.
-However, an adjustment would most likely be required due to the restriction of the tenant pool as compared to a traditional market rate project. - 3.
-Student Housing: Included as a Special Project due primarily to the growth of these projects, and the "by the bed" rental structure that they often offer.
-There are two types of projects that fall under the Student Housing category; (1) traditional apartment projects that are rented by the unit, but are restricted to students and (2) "by the bed" projects.

-The first project type is one that is similar in operations and rentals to the traditional apartment project, and specifically similar to an elderly or age-restricted project.
+Upon identification of housing designated for elderly families or families that include an individual with a disability, the RCS appraiser should determine what extra services are provided (and how they are funded) and during the comparable selection process attempt to identify projects that offer similar services with the same restrictions as well as being in the defined market area.
+The preference in selection would be to go outside the market area and find comparable projects offering the same or similar services, rather than locating projects within the defined market areas but offering different services.
+If the property designated for elderly families or families that include an individual with a disability project doesn't offer any services above and beyond a normal market rate project, then no adjustments would be required and the comparable selection could utilize traditional market rate projects for comparison.
+However, an adjustment would most likely be required due to the restriction of the tenant pool as compared to a traditional market rate project. - C. Student Housing: Included as a Special Project due primarily to the growth of these projects, and the "by the bed" rental structure that they often offer.
+There are two types of projects that fall under the Student Housing category; (1) traditional apartment projects that are rented by the unit, but are restricted to students and (2) "by the bed" projects. - D. The first project type is one that is similar in operations and rentals to the traditional apartment project, and specifically similar to an elderly or age-restricted project.
 The tenant rents a studio or larger unit, containing a kitchen, bath, and sleeping quarters.